Maelys-LC/TodoListVuex/README.md

   <img src="https://user-images.githubusercontent.com/61437084/92311510-e4820000-efb7-11ea-8fd6-981da47cd000.gif" height="400">
 </p>

-The Home page explains the differents possibilities to the user.
+The Home page explains the different possibilities to the user.

 The New page allows the user to add a new task and the author's name with a form.

 The List page displays all the tasks.
-The differents tasks are checkable, uncheckable, deletable and draggable, with a hover effect.
+The different tasks are checkable, uncheckable, deletable and draggable, with a hover effect.
 They can be filterd by author.

 The Done and Todo pages respectively display the checked and unchecked tasks.